breydongates/c-sharp-material/module-4/11_Vue_Event_Handling/student-exercise/README.md

 - Add a `selectedUserIDs` property that defaults to an empty array.
 - When the `selectedUserIDs` array is empty, the buttons should be disabled.
-  - Note: use a computed property named `actionButtonDisabled` for this.
+  - Note: use a computed property named `actionButtonDisabled` for this and bind the individual button's `disabled` property.
 - When the checkbox for a row is checked, add the user's ID to the `selectedUserIDs` array.
-  - Bind the checked value to if the user's ID is in the `selectedUserIDs` array.
+  - Bind the row's checkbox's model to the `selectedUserIDs` array and verify that checking and unchecking updates the selectedUserIds property in the Vue dev tools.
 - Enable Users
   - Sets the status of each selected user to `Active`.
   - Clears all checkboxes when action is completed.